Induced arithmetic removal for partition-regular patterns of complexity 1: Introduction

 \begin{theorem}[Induced removal for complexity 1 patterns \cite{induced-1}] Fix $\epsilon > 0$, an integer $r > 0$, and an arithmetic pattern $\mathcal{H}$ of complexity 1.
 There exists a $\delta = \delta(\epsilon, r, \mathcal{H})$ satisfying the following.
 If $\phi:\vecsp{p}{n} \rightarrow [r]$ is an $r$-colouring of $\vecsp{p}{n}$ such that $\Lambda_{\mathcal{H}}(\phi) \leq \delta$, then $\phi$ can be made $\mathcal{H}$-free on $\vecsp{p}{n}\backslash\set{0}$ by recolouring at most an $\epsilon$-proportion of $\vecsp{p}{n}$. \end{theorem}

 This result cannot be extended to recolour all of $\vecsp{p}{n}$ when the arithmetic pattern in question is not partition-regular (see Example \ref{non-example}).
-The definition of partition regularity in the context of vector spaces over finite fields follows the work of Bergelson, Deuber, and Hindman \cite{partion-regular-definition}. \begin{definition}[Partition regularity] An $l \times m$ matrix $A$ with coefficients in $\vecsp{p}{}$ is said to be \emph{partition-regular} if the following holds.
-For any $r \in \mathbb{N}$, there exists $N = N(r, p, m)$ such that, if $n \geq N$, $A \vecline{x}=0$ has a monochromatic solution in $\vecsp{p}{n}\backslash\set{0}$ under any $r$-colouring of the space. \end{definition}
+The definition of partition regularity in the context of vector spaces over finite fields follows the work of Bergelson, Deuber, and Hindman \cite{partion-regular-definition}. \begin{definition}[Partition regularity] A linear system $\mathcal{L} = \set{L_1, \ldots, L_m}$ over $\vecsp{p}{}$ is said to be \emph{partition-regular} if the following holds.
+For any $r \in \mathbb{N}$, there exists $N = N(r, p, m)$ such that, if $n \geq N$, there is a monochromatic instance of $\mathcal{L}$ in $\vecsp{p}{n}\backslash\set{0}$ under any $r$-colouring of the space.
+An arithmetic pattern $\mathcal{H} = (\mathcal{L}, \mathcal{X})$ is partition-regular if the underlying linear system $\mathcal{L}$ is partition-regular. \end{definition}

-\begin{example} Consider a matrix $A$ over $\vecsp{p}{}$ that is not partition-regular.
-Then for any $r, n \in \mathbb{N}$, there is an $r$-colouring of $\vecsp{p}{n}$ such that the only monochromatic solution to $A \vecline{x}=0$ is $0$.
-However, this remains a monochromatic solution no matter how the space is recoloured.
+\begin{example} Consider any linear system $\mathcal{L}$ over $\vecsp{p}{}$ that is not partition-regular.
+Then for any $r, n \in \mathbb{N}$, there is an $r$-colouring of $\vecsp{p}{n}$ such that the only monochromatic \cmnt{instance of $\mathcal{L}$} is $0$.
+However, this remains a monochromatic \cmnt{instance} no matter how the space is recoloured.
 (A special case of this was given in \cite[Non-example 1.3]{induced-1}.) \end{example}

 As a consequence, any induced arithmetic removal lemma for general arithmetic patterns must necessarily make exceptions for instances of a certain form.
 However, for partition-regular patterns (including translation-invariant patterns), an obstacle such as in Example \ref{non-example} does not apply: indeed, any colouring of $\vecsp{p}{n}$ must have \textit{many} monochromatic instances of such patterns (see Theorem \ref{theorem:rado}), whereas the induced removal lemma only applies when the number of instances is small to begin with.